falkma/vcgmut-sims/README.md

-# Code generated with assistance from Cursor (Claude Sonnet 4)

-# VCG (Virtual Cell Growth) Simulation Framework
+# VCG (Virtual Circular Genome) Simulation Framework

 A Python framework for simulating PCR-like protocols with oligomer annealing, extension, and melting dynamics on distributed circular genomes.
 The system models concentration-based kinetics using ODE integration to study mutant allele amplification and stalling effects.
+Code generated with assistance from Cursor (Claude Sonnet 4).

 ## Core Components